Marco - Retail Volunteer

-Madeline Fraser - Retail Volunteer
+Madeline - Retail Volunteer

 Madeline Fraser is one of our very first retail volunteers and has volunteered at our Crosby shop for 17 years.
 She was a class teacher at St. Hugh’s Primary School in Edge Hill for over 30 years and, after she retired in 2005, started volunteering in 2006 and hasn’t looked back.